alexkander/alexkander/README.md

-# Alex J. Rondón

-### Software Engineer
+### Hi

-Hi, My name is Alex, I am a Software Engineer with expertise in leading development teams and mentoring.
+My name is Alex, I am a *Software Engineer* with expertise in leading development teams and mentoring.

----

 ## **Skills**